AN AMERICAN ICON

 One of the company’s original factories located at 530 W. First Street in Greensburg, IN factory is converted into apartments.
 In fact, this two-story building was added to the National Register of Historic Places in 1990.
 How would you like to live in a building that once made Jacob Bromwell® tin cups, flour sifters, popcorn poppers, and wire-based household items?

-Donation to Indiana State Museum
+Indiana State Museum Exhibit

 • 2015 •